-101. Kamryn Whitworth graduated from SDSU in May 2021 with a degree in Communication.
-She was a resident of California for the purposes of tuition at SDSU.

-102. Kamryn was a member of the women's varsity rowing team until SDSU discontinued the women's varsity rowing team in Spring 2021.

-103. Kamryn discovered the sport of rowing when she was 13 years old.
-She gave her heart and soul to her rowing career, and that dedication made it possible for her to be a varsity rower at SDSU.

-104. During her time on the rowing team, Kamryn received partial athletic financial aid.
+- 145. Kamryn Whitworth graduated from SDSU in May 2021 with a degree in Communication.
+She was a resident of California for the purposes of tuition at SDSU. - 146.
+Kamryn was a member of the women's varsity rowing team until SDSU discontinued the women's varsity rowing team in Spring 2021. - 147.
+Kamryn discovered the sport of rowing when she was 13 years old.
+She gave her heart and soul to her rowing career, and that dedication made it possible for her to be a varsity rower at SDSU. - 148.
+During her time on the rowing team, Kamryn received partial athletic financial aid.
 In her freshman and sophomore years, she received \$800 per year.
 In her junior and senior years, she received \$5,800 per year.
-Kamryn received a total of \$13,200 in athletic financial aid as a varsity student-athlete.

-105. Kamryn was harmed by SDSU's failure to provide proportional athletic financial aid to female student-athletes.
+Kamryn received a total of \$13,200 in athletic financial aid as a varsity student-athlete. - 149.
+Kamryn was harmed by SDSU's failure to provide proportional athletic financial aid to female student-athletes in at least the following ways: - She was denied the opportunity to compete for and receive equal athletic financial aid because of her sex; - She was forced to confront a sex-based barrier to receiving athletic financial aid that male student-athletes did not confront and that

-106. Kamryn was also harmed because SDSU retaliated against her and the other Plaintiffs for filing this lawsuit.
+- made it more difficult for her to receive athletic financial aid than it was for male student-athletes; - She received a smaller athletic financial aid award, simply because of her sex, in an amount that exceeded \$1.00, but the precise amount of her damages cannot currently be determined from publicly available information; - She was forced to endure degrading and stigmatizing second-class treatment as SDSU intentionally treated female student-athletes worse than their male counterparts when it came to athletic financial aid. - 150.
+The amount of damages in unequal athletic financial aid Kamryn suffered can be calculated by using the following information, along with other information not currently public available: Kamryn was a varsity athlete in 2018-19, when SDSU deprived each female student-athlete of an average of \$2,608.84; she was a varsity athlete in 2019-20, when SDSU deprived each female student-athlete of an average of \$2,204.03; she was a varsity athlete in 2020-21, when SDSU deprived each female student-athlete of an average of \$1,874.40. - 151.
+Kamryn was also harmed because SDSU retaliated against her and the other Plaintiffs for filing this lawsuit, including because-as a result of SDSU's retaliation-additional student-athletes declined to join the case as plaintiffs, they and other student-athletes were deterred from assisting the Plaintiffs in prosecuting the case (e.g., by agreeing to participate as witnesses), and her ability to prove that SDSU was and is discriminating against her and its other female student-athletes was adversely affected.